 New volcanic activity on the surface of the Earth will certainly occur as long as plates shift and the planet gradually cools and shrinks over time.

 The lone large tree at the top of Inferno Cone in Craters of the Moon National Monument

 Vistas from the top of Inferno Cone are unique, expansive and spectacular.
 A cool breeze balances the heat of a warm day.

-Inferno Cone's black cinder slope against Paisley Cone in the background
+Inferno Cone's black cinder slope against Paisley Cone

-The descent of Inferno Cone
+The descent from the top of Inferno Cone

 After this short bit of exercise, laced with an abundance of fresh air and spectacular views of the fascinating volcanic views along the Great Rift, the exploration continues to the next stop for close and personal examination of two miniature volcanoes called Spatter Cones.